 What This Means for Collectors and the Market

 The waitlist reality involves multi-year waits, with the model intact and functioning as the main reason U.S. buyers under-index on the secondary market compared to their natural market share.
+If you’re not already on the list, start that process now rather than assuming secondary will always be there at a reasonable price.

 Targeting UK-listed stock via Liv-ex makes sense for international buyers, as that’s where most secondary prints clear with reasonable transparency and merchant accountability.
-Monitoring U.S. auctions specifically for 2019 and older back-vintages captures supply that never reaches international exchanges, though you’ll compete with domestic collectors who know these venues well.
+Monitoring U.S. auctions for 2019 and older back-vintages captures supply that never reaches international exchanges, though you’ll compete with domestic collectors who know these venues well.